Ghazal-Aryem/Ghazal-Aryem/README.md

-# Ghazal Aryem
+# 🧑‍💻 Ghazal Aryem

-👋 Hi there!
-I'm a Full Stack Developer and AI/ML Enthusiast.
+👋Hi there!
+I'm **Ghazal Aryem**, a passionate **Computer Science student** at NUML and a **Full Stack Developer** with a keen interest in **AI, NLP, and backend development**.
+My work bridges robust backend architectures with intelligent machine learning systems to build impactful web applications.

 ## 🔧 Tech Stack